Tomerg91/Lumea/memory-bank/activeContext.md

 - 4. ✅ Implement Client invitation mechanism: backend API, email invites, and frontend invitation UI.
 - 5. ✅ Implement Password Reset flow with email and secure token handling.
 - 6. ✅ Implement Admin creation and setup flows (pending coach approval, admin dashboard).
-- 7. Develop the `/dashboard/clients` ClientsPage UI to fetch and display the coach's clients.
+- 7. ✅ Develop the `/dashboard/clients` ClientsPage UI to fetch and display the coach's clients.
-- 8. Refine Login/Signup UI and flow based on user roles, with dynamic redirects and tailored forms.
+- 8. ✅ Create the coach session management UI with SessionModal and SessionList components.
+- 9. ✅ Add comprehensive test coverage for the new dashboard features.
+- 10. Implement Frontend UI for Client to view their own session history.
+- 11. Develop the reflections feature for clients to submit text/audio reflections on sessions.
+- 12. Build private coach notes UI for coaches to add notes to sessions.

 Active decisions and considerations: